maxcom/lor-jamwiki/README_FIRST.txt

 - BUILDING THE SOFTWARE -
 =========================
 To be able to build the software from its source, you will need a few requirements which are listed below.
-The VQWiki software is built for Sun's Java release 1.4.2.
+The JMWiki software is built for Sun's Java release 1.4.2.

     requirements